On Z-compactifiability of manifolds: Applications to aspherical manifolds

 An honest $G$-action on a $\mathcal{Z}$-compactifiable manifold may not be extendable to its $\mathcal{Z}$-set.
 For instance, there are two different ways for constructing a $\mathcal{Z}$-compactification of Davis's manifolds.
-One approach is given by Ancel-Siebenmann \cite{AS85} or \cite[Ex.
-31]{Gui16}, and the other by Fischer \cite{Fis03}.
-The method by Ancel-Siebenmann does not permit the right-angled Coxeter group action to be extended to the $\mathcal{Z}$-compactifications, while Fischer's does.
+One approach is Corollary \ref{Cor: Pseudo-collarable manifolds are Z-compactifiable} (or Ancel-Siebenmann \cite{AS85}), and the other by Fischer \cite{Fi03}.
+Without further geometric constraints, the method in Corollary \ref{Cor: Pseudo-collarable manifolds are Z-compactifiable} does not permit the right-angled Coxeter group action to be extended to the $\mathcal{Z}$-compactifications, while Fischer's does.
 In fact, Fischer considered the $G$-action that geometrically acts on a finite-dimensional CAT(0) geodesic space, namely, a Davis-Vinberg complex $C$.
 He then utilized the boundary swapping technique to attach the visual boundary of $C$ to a Davis's manifold, producing the desired $\mathcal{Z}$-boundary where the group action can be extended.
 In general, a $\mathcal{Z}$-structure on a group $G$ is said to be an $\mathcal{EZ}$-\emph{structure} if the $G$-action on $X$ extends to an action on a $\mathcal{Z}$-compactification of $X$.
 One advantage of having an $\mathcal{EZ}$-structure is one can build a new $\mathcal{EZ}$-structure so that the underlying space becomes a topological ball of sufficiently high dimension to replace the original $\mathcal{EZ}$-structure $(\widehat{X}^\mathcal{Z},Z)$.
 This makes the classical techniques in high-dimensional manifold topology accessible.
 For instance, Farrell-Lafont \cite{FL05} showed that the Novikov conjecture holds \cite{FL05} for a torsion-free $G$ with an $\mathcal{EZ}$-structure.

 On the other hand, Bartels-L\"{u}ck \cite{BL12} observed that a genuine $G$-action on a $\mathcal{Z}$-compactified space is not apt for analyzing transfer maps in the Farrell-Jones conjectures.
 As an example, the group action on the bordification of a CAT(0) space may have large isotropy groups.
 Instead of seeking a ball "outside", akin to what Farrell-Lafont did, they suggested examining a group action on a closed metric ball with a significantly large radius "inside" the space $X$.
 As a trade-off, while the group action is weakened to a homotopy group action, the transfers in $K$- and $L$-theories become applicable.
 To highlight their approach, we revisit the definitions introduced in \cite{BL12}.